dfamonteiro/blog/blog/content/posts/philosophy-of-code-design.md

 ## Can you improve your taste in software design?
 John Ousterhout believes you can

 All of this to say that you should read John Ousterhout's [_A Philosophy of Software Design_](https://www.goodreads.com/en/book/show/39996759-a-philosophy-of-software-design), which speaks at length about how software systems should be designed and how to manage complexity in software design.
 When I first read this book, I was taken aback by how much of my personal philosophy of how code should be structured is reflected in the author's words.
+If there's any way to improve your taste, it's by reading this book.

-You should read this book for chapter 3 alone: **Working Code Isn't Enough**.
-The first edition of this book was originally published in 2018 _and yet_ this specific chapter couldn't have been better targetted for this agentic era software engineering is about to enter.
+Chapter 3 alone makes it worth it: **Working Code Isn't Enough**.
+The first edition of this book was originally published in 2018 _and yet_ this specific chapter couldn't have been better targetted for this agentic era we're diving into headfirst.